 June 21: Summer Solstice and the Feast of St. John the Baptist (June 24th)

 August 1: Lughnasa, Transfiguration, Assumption, and Pilgrimage season in Ireland

 September 20: Autumn Equinox and Feast of St. Michael (September 29th)

-At each of the 8 sacred hinges of the year you will receive an email with a link to a PDF with your mini-retreat.
+At each of the 8 sacred hinges of the year you will receive an email with a link to a pre-recorded webinar and PDF with your mini-retreat.
 As described above, the mini-retreat will contain reflections and opportunities for practice and integration including music, dance, working with herbs, and other creative invitations.

 Your Guides for the Journey

 Christine is the director of AbbeyoftheArts.com, a virtual monastery exploring contemplative practice, creative expression, and ways to nourish an earth-cherishing consciousness.
 She is a spiritual director, teacher, pilgrimage guide, and author of nine books on spirituality and the arts.
 Her deepest belief is that the earth is the original monastery–a wisdom guide and mentor in living a soulful and vibrant life.
 Visit the “About Christine” page for more information.

 John studied education and earned a teaching certificate in his home state of California.
 John later went on to earn a Masters in Theological Studies at the Jesuit School of Theology in Berkeley.
 After working in parish ministry for several years, John returned to the classroom, teaching high school religion for twelve years.
 He now works as Prior of the Abbey of the Arts alongside his wife of twenty years, Abbess Christine.
 Visit the “About John” page for more information.